 Are you using Instagram stories to attract and nurture clients?
 Whether you love or hate Instagram, it’s a social tool that you can make work for you!
 For me, Instagram stories is where I engage with my audience, but also see the most conversions as well!
-In today’s episode, I’m sharing 10 tips for using instagram to attract clients and grow your small business!
+In today’s episode, I’m sharing 10 tips on how to use Instagram stories for your small business, to attract clients and grow!

 Called to Both is brought to you by Joy Michelle, mom of two and multi-passionate entrepreneur who’s on a mission to help others find balance between the worlds of motherhood and business.
 Called to Both is the podcast for women who have big business ambitions and also want to be intentional and present moms.
 At Called to Both, we truly don’t believe you have to choose between these two worlds tugging at your heart You can be Called to Both.